NLKNguyen/S-Expression.JS/README.md

 <p>These are some of the reasons why there are so many popular languages based on S-Expression such as Lisp, Clojure, Scheme, Racket, and their families of languages.
 More recently, WebAssembly, the 4th language of the Web, also embraces S-Expression for its textual form.
 Once you're familiar with S-Expression and its flexibility, it becomes useful knowledge in your development toolkit and can come in handy as an obvious choice over any ad-hoc input parsing that often comes up in your career as a developer.</p>

-<p>This project makes working with S-Expression in JavaScript really easy.</p>
+<p>This project makes working with S-Expression in JavaScript really easy, and the author's intention is to make this library a toolkit for creating domain specific languages that boost productivity and help simplify the coding interface for less technical users.</p>

 # 🛠️ Installation